tabarra/yasss/README.md

-# Yasss - Yet Another Simple Storage Surfer
+# Yasss - Yet Another Stupid Storage Server 💅

 You know when sometimes you want to access the files of a server remotely for a few minutes and don't want to bother setting some file server?
 Or when you have SSH access but can't use WinSCP because it doesn't support _ssh-agent_ and they see this as a [low priority issue](https://winscp.net/tracker/1682), and  don't want to use FileZila after the whole [malware fiasco](https://duckduckgo.com/?q=filezilla+malware)?